 How does Council decide how much you have to pay in rates and charges?

 Council is required to determine the combination of rates and charges needed to fund the services Council provide to the community.
 The Revenue Statement determines which rates and charges you will pay and how they are calculated.
 A copy of this document can be found on Council’s website.

 How does Council decide which category your property is in?

-Council supports twelve (12) differential general rate categories and has identified the category in which each parcel of rateable land in the area is included based on its land use code as provided by the Department of Natural Resources and Mines.
+Council supports twelve (12) differential general rate categories and has identified the category in which each parcel of rateable land in the area is included based on its land use code as provided by the Department of Natural Resources, Mines and Energy.
 These categories are explained in Council’s Rates at a Glance.